Military deployment

-Military deployment is the movement of armed forces and their logistical support infrastructure around the world.
+Military deployment is the international movement of armed forces and their logistical support.

 United States

-There are numerous groups within the military, these groups include (1) Army, (2) Navy, (3) Air Force, (4) Marine Corps, (5) Space Force, and (6) Coast Guard.
-These groups can be deployed overseas or in combat zones, as well as be redeployed very easily after deployment has already occurred.
+There are numerous groups within the military, which includes (1) Army, (2) Navy, (3) Air Force, (4) Marine Corps, (5) Space Force, and (6) Coast Guard.
+These groups can be deployed overseas, in combat zones, or in redeployment (which can be done easily after deployment has already occurred).
 They are a liquid asset to the US, giving the US the ability to react to emerging threats and disasters in regions around the world.